accelero-cloud/appkernel/docs/services.rst

         kernel.register(User)
         kernel.run()

-The `register` method from the above example will expose the `User` entity at `http://localhost/users` with the GET method supported by default (list all, some or one user).
+The `register` method from the above example will expose the `User` entity at `http://localhost/users` with the GET method supported by default.
-In case you would like to add support for the rest of the HTTP methods (pun intended) - so you can create new users or delete existing ones - you would need to explicitly specify them in the `register` method body
+In case we would like to add support for the rest of the HTTP methods (pun intended), we would need to explicitly specify them in the `register` method
 (for more details check out the :ref:`Full range of CRUD operations` section). ::

     kernel.register(User methods=['GET', 'PUT', 'POST', 'PATCH', 'DELETE'])